-When single sign-on has been configured appropriately, an attempt to log in to FlexNet Manager Suite will be redirected to the Identity Provider (IdP), where the login is supported.
-You may also log in to FlexNet Manager Suite directly from the Identity Provider, provided that this has been configured with the appropriate link to FlexNet Manager Suite.
+When single sign-on has been configured appropriately, an attempt to log in to FlexNet Manager Suite will be redirected to the identity provider (IdP), where the login is supported.
+You may also log in to FlexNet Manager Suite directly from the identity provider, provided that this has been configured with the appropriate link to FlexNet Manager Suite.

-When logging out, you can choose to close the FlexNet Manager Suite session, without affecting the session on the Identity Provider (or any other service provider); or may be able to initiate a complete logout from the

-Identity Provider.
-Note that a complete logout requires the Identity Provider to support this function, and is configured on the Identity Provider.
+When logging out, you can choose to close the FlexNet Manager Suite session, without affecting the session on the identity provider (or any other service provider); or may be able to initiate a complete logout from the identity provider.
+Note that a complete logout requires that the identity provider supports this function, and that the identity provider has this functionality configured.